This article looks at the overview of applying for the UK crypto license, formally known as FCA AML/CTF Cryptoasset Registration.

 £10,000 – for businesses with a cryptoasset income of greater than £250,000

-The registration information you will need to provide
+Cryptoasset registration application information you must provide

 The FCA will need some key information about your business.
 This includes: